Healthcare Professionals

 Veterans Affairs validated

-96% success at Hollywood VA — among the most rigorous real-world settings
+96% success at the Hollywood VA, among the most rigorous real-world settings.

 📊